Cheetah vs leopard? If you’re a lover of giant spotty cats, you might seem a little unsure as to what the differences between the two felines are.

-6. Hunting Technique
+6. Hunting techniques

 The cheetah runs after its prey, tackles it from behind to knock it off balance, then goes for the throat.
-Learn all about a cheetah’s diet here.

 Leopards prefer to ambush their prey from a shorter distance (5-20 yards).
 They pounce on their victim, taking it completely by surprise.

 7. Legs for speed vs legs for climbing

 When you compare cheetah and leopard legs, you’ll notice that the cheetah has long legs which are effective for acceleration.
 Long legs don’t help in tree-climbing, which is why leopards have shorter, more muscular legs.

 Are leopards faster than cheetahs?

 The short answer is no. The cheetah vs leopard speed is a key factor that sets these two cats apart.

 The cheetah is the fastest land mammal in the world, reaching speeds of up to 120 km/h (74 mph).
 It uses its long tail as a rudder and for proper balance.